system76/tech-docs/src/models/nebula49-1/assembly.md

 ## Removing the CPU shroud:

 The CPU shroud supports one or more of the CPU fans and guides airflow from the side of the case through the CPU radiator to the back exhaust vent.
-The CPU shroud is custom-designed to work with the Noctua `NH-U12S` CPU cooler, which is available as an optional add-on at the time of purchase.
+The CPU shroud is custom-designed to work with the Noctua `NH-U12S` CPU cooler that's included with nebula36.

 ![CPU shroud](./img/cpu-shroud.webp)